andrada-ioana/DigitalMusicLibrary/README.md

     ```

 ### Running the Project
 Builds the frontend for production.
-After running the Backend, click on the link printed on the terminal.
+After running the Backend, click on the link printed on the terminal and you will see the final product.
     ```
     npm run build
     ```